Why inflation-linked savings bonds can work as part of your emergency fund

 - They’re free from state and local taxation.
 This can mean higher after-tax returns for those investors who live in high-tax states, and they’re even better yet for folks who live in areas where they pay both state and local taxes.

-- If used for qualifying educational expenses, the interest earned is free from federal taxes.
+- If used for qualifying educational expenses, the interest earned can be free from federal taxes, within certain income limits.

 - They offer a put option.
 If future I Bonds offer a more attractive fixed rate, it may make economic sense to redeem the older lower-yielding I Bonds, pay the taxes due on the interest earned, and then buy the newer I Bonds with the higher fixed rate.
 (Remember, however, if you redeem I Bonds within the five years of purchase, you will forfeit the last three months of interest.)